CHURCH EVENTS: Christmas programs highlight special services

 Feeding Kannapolis Hunger

-Second Presbyterian Church partners with Feeding Kannapolis Hunger to provide eggs, bread, coffee, and in-season fresh fruits and vegetables to our neighbors who drive through our parking lot at 1578 Dale Earnhardt Blvd., Kannapolis.
+Second Presbyterian Church partners with Feeding Kannapolis Hunger to provide eggs, bread, coffee and in-season fresh fruits and vegetables to neighbors who drive through the church’s parking lot at 1578 Dale Earnhardt Blvd., Kannapolis.
 The distribution begins promptly at 9:30 a.m. and lasts as long as food is available.

-No applications or paper work are required to be able to receive food.
-We have been richly blessed by local farmers for providing fresh food to help us in assisting about 175 families every other week during this year.
+No applications or paperwork is required to receive food.
+The church has been richly blessed by local farmers to help assist about 175 families every other week during this year.

 The next event is Saturday, Dec.
 24.